Learn how to invest in WHOOP stock before the IPO. Linqto, a pre-IPO investing platform, is offering WHOOP stock shares to accredited investors.

 Whoop has not yet filed for an IPO with the SEC.
 As of now, the author is not aware of definitive plans for a forthcoming IPO.

-However, after several fundraising rounds and the onboarding of dozens of investors, the author expects an IPO in late 2022 or 2023.
+However, after several fundraising rounds and the onboarding of dozens of investors, we could see a WHOOP IPO in the next 24 months.

 Pre-IPO investing is risky because private companies’ financials are not yet public or scrutinized by regulators.
 Investors may not have enough information to make an informed investment decision and can lose money.